yanghengtang/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC15 Edit an appointment**
+**Use case: UC14 Edit an appointment**

 **MSS**

 1. User requests to edit an appointment.
-2. MediConnect shows the current details of the appointment to the user.
-3. requests to edit the appointment.
-4. MediConnect edits the doctor’s details.
+2. MediConnect edits the doctor’s details.

     Use case ends.